amitgaru2/nepali-datetime/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-:mod:`nepali_datetime` --- Basic date and time types that operates on B.S
+:mod:`nepali_datetime` --- Bikram Sambat Date and Nepal Time types
 ================================================================================
 .. module:: nepali_datetime
    :synopsis: Basic date and time types that operates on B.S .